tlyff/decision_tree/README.md

-This project was made for the course of Data Mining of Télécom Paris, 2020-2021.
+This is a student project made for the Data Mining course of Télécom Paris, 2020-2021.